 Maximum network and storage throughput

-There is a 2 terabyte (TB) size limit on a virtual disk hosting the operating system of an Azure VM and a 32-TB size limit on any additional virtual disk that users attach to an Azure VM (Ultra SSD disks, in preview at the time of authoring of this content, will offer disk sizes of up to 64 TB).
-Please note that this doesn't imply a limit on the size of data volumes.
+The virtual disk hosting the operating system of an Azure VM has a size limit of 2 terabytes (TB).
+Any other virtual disks that users attach to an Azure VM have a size limit of 32 TB (64 TB for Ultra SSD disks).
+Note that these limits don't imply a limit on the size of data volumes.
 Users can create multiple-disk volumes by using Storage Spaces in Windows Server or volume managers, such as Logical Volume Manager (LVM) in Linux.
 Considering that the largest Azure VM size supports up to 64 data disks, this flexibility allows users to create petabyte (PB) size volumes.
-The maximum volume size depends on the size of the virtual machine, which determines the maximum number of disks that can be attached to a virtual machine.
+The maximum volume size depends on the size of the virtual machine, and therefore the maximum number of disks that can be attached to a virtual machine.

 A limit also exists on the throughput and input/output operations per second (IOPS) that individual disks support.
 With Standard HDD storage, users can expect about 60 megabytes per second (MBps) or 500 8 kilobyte (KB) IOPS.
-With Azure Premium SSD storage, performance depends on the disk size, with 32-TB disks supporting up to 900 MBps and 20,000 256-KB IOPS (Ultra SSD storage will offer 2,000 MBps and 160,000 IOPS per disk, regardless of its size).
+With Azure Premium SSD storage, performance depends on the disk size.
+32 TB disks support up to 900 MBps and 20,000 256-KB IOPS.
+Ultra SSD storage of any size offers 2,000 MBps and 160,000 IOPS per disk.